Henrik Sedin: Stanley Cup Final appearance and captaincy (2010–2018)

 Playing in the 2011–12 season opener, Henrik dressed for his 500th consecutive NHL regular season game, having not missed a contest since returning from a rib injury on 21 March 2004.
 Almost three months later, he surpassed Brendan Morrison's Canucks record of 534 consecutive games played in a 5–2 win against the Edmonton Oilers on 26 December 2011.
 The previous game, in which he tied the record, was played against Morrison's Calgary Flames.
 At the end of the month, Henrik was named the NHL's Third Star for December, having recorded 22 points (two goals and 20 assists) over 15 games (a League-high total for the month).
 At the mid-season mark, Henrik was named to his third NHL All-Star Game in January 2012.
 He was one of four players representing the Canucks, including Daniel, Alexander Edler and Cody Hodgson, who was named as a rookie.
 With the exception of Hodgson, all the Canucks All-Stars were selected to Team Alfredsson.
 Henrik went on to record a goal and two assists in a 12–9 loss to Team Chara.
-Shortly after the All-Star break, Henrik injured his foot while blocking a shot from Predators defenceman Kevin Klein on 7 February.
+Shortly after the All-Star break, Henrik injured his foot while blocking a shot from Nashville Predators defenceman Kevin Klein on 7 February.
 He briefly left the game and while a subsequent CT scan revealed no fracture, he remained questionable for the following contest before eventually playing through the ailment.
 Later that month, Henrik began a streak that saw him go eight games without a point for the first time since the 2003–04 season.
-Near the end of the regular season, Daniel sustained a concussion during a game against Chicago, forcing Henrik to play without his brother for the final nine contests of the campaign.
+Near the end of the regular season on 21 March, Daniel sustained a concussion during a game against the Chicago Blackhawks, forcing Henrik to play without his brother for the final nine contests of the campaign.
 During that span, he recorded 11 points, leading the Canucks to eight wins and one loss.
-The season-ending streak helped the Canucks to their second consecutive Presidents' Trophy, clinching the championship on the last game of the campaign, a 3–0 win against the Edmonton Oilers.
+The season-ending streak helped the Canucks to their second consecutive Presidents' Trophy, clinching the championship on the last game of the campaign on 7 April, a 3–0 win against the Edmonton Oilers.
 During the contest, Henrik broke a 22-game goalless streak with the game-winner.
 With 67 assists, he led the League for a third consecutive season, becoming the fifth player in NHL history to do so, after Joe Thornton (2005–08), Wayne Gretzky (1979–92), Bobby Orr (1969–72) and Stan Mikita (1964–67).
 Though his points total dropped to 81, which ranked ninth in the NHL, he led the Canucks in scoring and was voted the team MVP.

-The Canucks entered the 2012 playoffs against the eighth-seeded Los Angeles Kings.
-With Daniel out with a concussion Vancouver lost the first two games.
-In Game 3, Henrik received a hard hit from Kings' forward Dustin Brown—he had to be helped onto the bench following the hit and went to the locker room for six minutes.
+The Canucks entered the 2012 playoffs against the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings.
+With Daniel out with a late season concussion, Vancouver lost the first two games.
+In Game 3, Henrik received a hard hit from Kings' forward and captain Dustin Brown—he had to be helped onto the bench following the hit and went to the locker room for six minutes.
 Despite later returning to the game, the Canucks lost 1–0.
-With Daniel back in the lineup for Game 4, Henrik registered a goal and an assist in a 3–1 Canucks' victory.
-Facing elimination in Game 5, Henrik scored a power play goal late in the first period to give Vancouver the early lead, though Canucks were unable to add another goal and eventually lost 2–1 in overtime.
+With Daniel back in the lineup for Game 4, Henrik registered a goal on Kings' goaltender Jonathan Quick and an assist on a Kevin Bieksa goal in a 3–1 Canucks' victory.
+Still facing elimination in Game 5, Henrik scored a power play goal on Quick late in the first period to give Vancouver the early lead, though Canucks were unable to add another goal and eventually lost the game 2–1 in overtime with the winning goal scored by Kings forward Jarret Stoll for a 4–1 defeat in the series.
 Henrik finished the playoffs with two goals and five points to lead the team in scoring.